yashayang/Yira-software/README.md

 ### First interation:

 The first interation of this web application is only to complete two main features: Phases, and Issues.
 This iteration is not allowing to have different level of users or different projects.
-The logged in user can only viewing the same project, and they will be only working together on the same project.
+All logged in users will be viewing the same project, and they will be working together on the same project.

 [Click here to view Yira Live Site](https://yira-jira-clone.onrender.com/)